Lasantha Wickrematunge: Relationship with Mahinda Rajapaksa

-unearthed evidence of Prime Minister Rajapaksa’s alleged involvement in transfering over Rs.
+unearthed evidence of Prime Minister Rajapaksa's alleged involvement in transferring over Rs.
 80 million of the 2004 Indian Ocean earthquake and tsunami relief funds into a private bank account.
-Wickrematunge’s investigation resulted in the Criminal Investigation Department (Sri Lanka) inquiry being brought to a standstill by Chief Justice Sarath Silva, who made a apology to the citizen’s of Sri Lanka for ordering the halt of the investigation and allowing Rajapaksa to be elected as President.
+Wickrematunge's investigation resulted in the Criminal Investigation Department (Sri Lanka) inquiry being brought to a standstill by Chief Justice Sarath Silva, who made an apology to the citizen's of Sri Lanka for ordering the halt of the investigation and allowing Rajapaksa to be elected as president.

-Relation’s between Rajapaksa and Wickrematunge were affected.
+Relation's between Rajapaksa and Wickrematunge were affected.

-After Rajapaksa was elected President in November of that year, the hostility between Wickrematunge and Rajapaksa increased after the President was wrongly informed by a diplomat that “The Sunday Leader was most likely to be the newspaper that would carry a story regarding a alleged visit by the President and his wife to a Hindu temple in India”.

-Wickrematunge filed a police complaint against Rajapaksa and published Rajapaksa’s threats to him.

-Rajapaksa and Wickrematunge were from then on sworn enemies and Leader Publications continued week after week to splash investigative stories of alleged corruption in Rajapaksa’s government.
+After Rajapaksa was elected president in November of that year, the hostility between Wickrematunge and Rajapaksa increased after the President was wrongly informed by a diplomat that "The Sunday Leader was most likely to be the newspaper that would carry a story regarding an alleged visit by the President and his wife to a Hindu temple in India".
+Wickrematunge filed a police complaint against Rajapaksa and published Rajapaksa's threats to him.
+Rajapaksa and Wickrematunge were from then on sworn enemies and Leader Publications continued week after week to splash investigative stories of alleged corruption in Rajapaksa's government.

-In 2008, Rajapaksa desired to reconcile with Wickrematunge and requested his physician Lindsay Eliyantha White to bring both wickrematunge and himself back together again.
+In 2008, Rajapaksa desired to reconcile with Wickrematunge and requested his physician Lindsay Eliyantha White to help bring both Wickrematunge and himself back together again.
 The two had then met and spoken.
 It was also stated at this time that both Wickrematunge and President Rajapaksa had discussed coming together after the war in order to work towards "national unity".